wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **Q:**&ensp;Others will.

 **M:**&ensp;Then make your world perfect, by all means.
 If you believe in God, work with Him.
 It you do not, become one.
-Either see the world as a play or work at it with all your might.
-Or both.
+Either see the world as a play or work at it with all your might or both.

 **Q:**&ensp;What about the identity of the dying man?
 What happens to it when he is dead?
 Do you agree that it continues in another body?

 **M:**&ensp;It continues and yet it does not.
-All depends how you look at it.
+All depends on how you look at it.
 What is identity, after all?
-Continuity in memory?
+Continuïty in memory?
 Can you talk of identity without memory?

 **Q:**&ensp;Yes, I can.
 The child may not know its parents, yet the hereditary characteristics will be there.

 **M:**&ensp;Who identifies them?
 Somebody with a memory to register and compare.
-Don’t you see that memory is the warp of your mental life.
+Don’t you see that memory is the fabric of your mental life?
 And identity is merely a pattern of events in time and space.
 Change the pattern and you have changed the man.

 **Q:**&ensp;The pattern is significant and important.
 It has its own value.
-By saying that a woven design is merely coloured threads you miss the most important — the beauty of it.
+By saying that a woven design is merely coloured threads you miss the most important thing — the beauty of it.
 Or by describing a book as paper with ink stains on it, you miss the meaning.
 Identity is valuable because it is the basis of individuality; that which makes us unique and irreplaceable.
 ‘I am’ is the intuition of uniqueness.

-**M:**&ensp;Yes and no. Identity, individuality or uniqueness — they are the most valuable aspects of the mind, yet of the mind only.
-‘I am all there is’ too is an experience equally valid.
+**M:**&ensp;Yes and no. Identity, individuality, uniqueness — they are the most valuable aspects of the mind, yet of the mind only.
+‘I am all there is’ too, is an experience equally valid.
 The particular and the universal are inseparable.
 They are the two aspects of the nameless, as seen from without and from within.
 Unfortunately, words only mention, but don’t convey.
 Try to go beyond the words.

 **Q:**&ensp;What dies with death?